 Another not so traditional po' boy, this "burger" is piled high with a ground beef patty, tender roast beef, crunchy bacon-y goodness, cheese, and spicy jalapeños, all on a toasty French baguette.
 This storm of a sandwich will fill you up with the zesty spice of Louisiana cookin' and three different types of meaty goodness.

 Marilynn's Place is just the place to go to get your Cajun-spiced fix.
 Revered by locals and travelers alike, be sure to start your meal with their seafood gumbo and end it with their caramel-y bananas foster.
 Maybe share with a friend, if you're feeling nice.

 7. Natchitoches: Vegetable Po' Boy at French Market

 Open 24 hours a day, seven days a week, the French Market is there for you whenever your tummy growls with hunger.
 Part convenient store, part bakery, this place is a one-stop shop for all your needs.
-Be sure to grab a slice of their Louisiana yam cake, which is family recipe that has been passed down through generations, so you know it’s good.
+Be sure to grab a slice of their Louisiana yam cake, which is a family recipe that has been passed down through generations, so you know it's good.

 8. Monroe: Roast Beef Po' Boy at Magic Grill

-Sliced, tender beef, crispy fries, and a side of rich brown gravy, this po’ boy oozes with a sparkle of magic and tangy Louisiana flavors.
-This classic po’ boy is elevated by the homemade-daily gravy and crispy hand-cut fries, so be sure to pile some fries on your sandwich–just trust me on this one.
+Sliced, tender beef, crispy fries, and a side of rich brown gravy, this po' boy oozes with a sparkle of magic and tangy Louisiana flavors.
+This classic po' boy is elevated by the homemade-daily gravy and crispy hand-cut fries, so be sure to pile some fries on your sandwich--just trust me on this one.

 The Magic Grill is loved by locals for their excellent customer service and exceptionally delicious food.
 With two locations in the Monroe area, they pride themselves on a growing business that serves tasty Cajun treats with a smile.
 Be sure to pair your meal with one of their pineapple shakes.